 Use the Speaking Examination Working Mark Sheet (see page 22: to be photocopied as required).
+An electronic version of the Working Mark Sheet is also available.

 Test 1 Role Plays.
 30 marks.
 Use Table A.

 Enter the mark for each task in the ten columns 1-10 of the Speaking Examination Working Mark Sheet.